At which campus can I study this program?

 Program Description

 Kinesiology offers a comprehensive program of study in the science of human movement and is designed for students who want to prepare for professions involving physical activity and for graduate study in related areas.
 The Kinesiology major options are: Applied Exercise and Health; Movement Science; and Exercise Science.
 All options require a culminating practicum or research experience.
 Relocation away from the University Park campus is generally necessary for the practicum.
 All options require a minimum of 120 credits for graduation.
-Additional requirements are mandated by the Pennsylvania Department of Education (PDE) for entrance to the Health and Physical Education (HPE) certification emphasis in the Applied Exercise and Health Option (AEH).
 Information about the major and its options can be found at: https://hhd.psu.edu/kines.

 Applied Exercise and Health Option